-In our discussion of how to use shielded guitar wire, we should also consider alternatives.
-Guitar shielding paint is one method, and copper or aluminum foil tape are others.
-For both methods, you cover the inside of the electronics cavity with the chosen substance.
-Doing so requires removing the electronics.
+In our discussion of how to use shielded guitar wire, we should also consider alternatives, such as guitar shielding paint or copper/aluminum foil tape.
+For both methods, remove the electronics and cover the inside of the electronics cavity with the chosen substance.

 The shielding paint usually contains the conductive mineral graphite and is painted onto the guitar cavity.
 The copper and aluminum foil tapes are highly conductive and stick to the cavity.
 The benefit of these methods is that you create a complete shield around all of your electronics.
 Also, you don’t lose any high-end frequencies through capacitance.
 The wiring is simplified because you remove any ground wires and leave only the signal-carrying wires.